bcionescu/Books/README.md

 - [Stranger in a Strange Land](https://geni.us/StrangerInAStrangeLand)
 - [The Moon is a Harsh Mistress](https://geni.us/MoonIsAHarshMistress)

 Imagine the American war of independence, but on the Moon.
-What happens when Earth becomes a distant bureaucrat, disinterested in the problems of its distant citizens?
+What happens when Earth becomes a distant bureaucrat, disinterested in the problems of its even more distant citizens?

 ### Suzanne Collins